-What to Bring to College: The Ultimate Guide on How to Pack for Your Dorm Room
+What to Bring to College in 2019: The Ultimate Guide on How to Pack for Your Dorm Room

 Is the exciting challenge of figuring out what to bring to college starting to drive you a little bonkers?
 New college students often find the process fun yet slightly daunting.
 After all, nobody is born knowing exactly how to pack for college or university.
 As a result, your initial dorm room checklist may or may not reflect the reality of your budget, the amount of space you'll have, or what you'll actually need or use.
 But, thankfully, it's probably easier than you think to create a realistic list of things to bring to college.

 First, remind yourself about why you're going to college or university in the first place.
 Most students hope to learn new skills, grow as people, and acquire memorable experiences.
 But here's the thing: Those goals don't necessarily require a lot of stuff.
 In fact, with good planning, the things you need for college don't have to take up much room at all.

 Of course, a lot depends on where you'll be living.
 You'll probably need fewer college supplies for a dorm room than for an off-campus apartment.
 Plus, your college dorm may have existing amenities that make it possible to leave certain items off your list.

 With that in mind, download these printable checklists:

 College Essentials Checklist